Magic-wei/easy_plot/README.md

 # easy_plot

-This repo gives examples for better plotting configuration in Matlab and Python.
+This repository gives examples for better plotting configuration in Matlab and Python.
 It is not a tutorial but an exhibition to show you some interesting usages when I'm working on daily figure processing.
 I will also give a list of references for further exploration.

 ## Quick Start